JWST Proposal Level Information

 Future Cycles

 Multi cycle proposals should provide a year-by-year breakdown of the time requested in future cycles.
 This is accomplished by entering information in the Next Cycle box and the Third Cycle box.
 Alternatively this can be represented as a percentage of the current cycle.
 If coordinated parallel observations are requested for future cycles, select the corresponding checkbox (an exact time is not required).
-Note that pure parallel proposals are not permitted to request future cycle observations.
+Note that Pure parallel proposals are not permitted to request future cycle observations.

 Exclusive Access Period(formerly known as Proprietary Period)